neondatabase/postgresql_anonymizer/docs/masking_functions.md

 Depending on your data, you may need to use different strategies on different columns :

-* For names and other 'direct identifiers' , [Faking] is often usefull
+* For names and other 'direct identifiers' , [Faking] is often useful
-* [Shuffling] is convienient for foreign keys
+* [Shuffling] is convenient for foreign keys
 * [Adding Noise] is interesting for numeric values and dates
 * [Partial Scrambling] is perfect for email address and phone numbers
 * etc.